VladyslavMichurin/CatlikeCoding-Rendering/README.md

 # CatlikeCoding-Rendering
-A repo of me following Rendering tutorials made by Jasper Flick from Catlike Coding
+A repo of me following "Rendering" and "Advanced Rendering" series made by Jasper Flick from Catlike Coding